Some of the links below are affiliate links. If you choose to make a purchase we may earn a small commission at no additional cost to you.

 Once the hole has filled with water, give it about 30 minutes for the sediment to settle.
 You may have to skim some debris off of the surface, but then you will be ready to drink.

-Be aware that this is a last resort and only filters some of the impurities from the drinking water.
+Be aware that this is the last resort and only filters some of the impurities from the drinking water.

 I can tell you from personal experience that water is vital for wilderness survival.